Summer & Winter Vacation

 Storage of Personal Belongings

 At the end of each school year, Carleton College students may store their personal effects in designated storage areas.
-There is a $5.00 per box charge for this service.
+There is a fee per box charge for this service; storage tickets can be purchased from the Bookstore.
 Students cannot store large items in the college storage areas, and must make alternative arrangements for such belongings.
+More information can be found here.

 Climate and Clothing